wri/ndc/July 10/PNG-AT-EN-NDC.md

 #### Existing National GHG Emissions and BAU projections of GHG emissions

 The mitigation options for PNG are based on previous reports including the draft Second National Communication to the UNFCCC (SNC), third party reports and various national development plans.
-The APEC energy supply and demand outlook 2009 gave the total primary energy supply in 2005 as a little under 2 MTOE which would give a CO2 emission level of around 6 Mt CO2 as of that year 2010

-CO2eq emissions were estimated from earlier reports including the draft SNC to be around 5 Mt tonnes (from a primary energy supply of 1.8MTOE) which would give a per capita emission level of around 0.7 tonnes compared to the world average of just under 6 tonnes.
+The APEC energy supply and demand outlook 2009 gave the total primary energy supply in 2005 as a little under 2 MTOE which would give a CO2 emission level of around 6 Mt CO2 as of that year.
+2010 CO2eq emissions were estimated from earlier reports including the draft SNC to be around 5 Mt tonnes (from a primary energy supply of 1.8MTOE) which would give a per capita emission level of around 0.7 tonnes compared to the world average of just under 6 tonnes.
 It is likely, however, that the previous PNG figures do not include emissions from the indigenous oil and gas production sector.
 The growth of this sector in recent years has produced additional emissions which are likely to be around 5 Mt per annum (0.8 Mt Oil Search, 3.2 Mt Exxon Mobil, and 1 Mt other, including mining) as of 2014.
 The total would give around 10 Mt CO2eq.
 This would give per capita emissions (2014) of around 1.4 tonnes per person per year which is still low by world standards.
 As noted there is considerable uncertainty in these estimates as the figures given in the draft SNC are under revision for the final document.

 In addition, the draft SNC report reports the PNG forestry CO2 emissions (FOLU) as 413 Gg for 1994 and 2199 Gg for 2010 or around 2 Mt for 2010.
 It was noted in the draft SNC that forestry removals are estimated to vary considerably from year to year.
 Due to the uncertainty in forestry emissions, waste emission and agricultural emissions the numbers reported in this INDC document do not include these sectors.
 Emissions from the forestry and agriculture sectors are expected to rise concurrently to national economic growth, as demand increases for forest and agricultural commodities - fuelled by both domestic and international markets, and demands of the rural populace put increasing demands on the forest for food, fodder, fuel and building materials.